Saint Louis–SIU Edwardsville men's soccer rivalry: History

 In 1995, the series ended when SIU Edwardsville's program moved down to Division II along with the school's other sports.
 In 2007, the Cougars' athletic program was elevated to Division I. With the move, speculation rose about the teams playing again and resuming the series, although it remained dormant for another decade.
 Despite this, the teams played each other in spring season friendlies and preseason friendlies.

 The series resumed when both programs agreed to play in a home-and-home series in 2018 and 2019.

+Starting 2023, each edition will again be a single game rather than an alternating home-and-home series and will be held at CityPark, the home field of St. Louis City SC, the MLS club which had its inaugural season that year.